The question everyone is asking is, how much do SA Idols judges earn?

 Well below we explain how much Idols South Africa judges earn plus all the other benefits they enjoy by being judges on the show.

 NOTE: The below outlined agreements (are paraphrased of course), based on court papers filed by former Idols SA judge Gareth Cliff at the time when he was axed from the show in 2016.

 1. A car

-The producers SIC Entertainment, do all the judges’ travel arrangements to and from the airport as well as to and from recordings for the programme, as well as any other appearances that judges are required to do for the show.
+The producers, SIC Entertainment, do all the judges’ travel arrangements to and from the airport as well as to and from recordings for the program, as well as any other appearances that judges are required to do for the show.